 Most Advantage plans bundle Part A, Part B and Part D, which is for prescription drugs, together.
 Beneficiaries of original Medicare often must buy three separate plans for Part B, Part D and medigap for similar coverage.
 Those costs can add up.
-Medigap policies, which are also sold by private insurance companies, charge a monthly premium that you pay in addition to those for Parts B and D, assuming the medigap plan doesn't have prescription drug coverage.
-In 2020, medigap premiums ranged from an average of $134 per month for those ages 65 to 70 to $205 a month for those 80 and older, according to eHealth.
+Medigap policies, which are also sold by private insurance companies, charge a monthly premium that you pay in addition to those for Parts B and D. In 2020, medigap premiums ranged from an average of $134 per month for those ages 65 to 70 to $205 a month for those 80 and older, according to eHealth.

 The combined coverage for Medicare Advantage simplifies shopping for insurance and can mean better coordinated care because all the doctors belong to the same network, says Jeff Smedsrud, president of insurance at HealthCare.com, an online health care company in Miami that helps consumers find insurance.
 Because Advantage plans have no medical underwriting, the insurer must accept you.